Marek Konarzewski: Positions

 Konarzewski is a professor at the Department of Evolutionary and Physiological Ecology, University of Białystok, and at the Faculty of Artes Liberales, University of Warsaw.
 In 1991–1993 he was a post-doc researcher at the University of California, Los Angeles (UCLA), at the lab of the prominent American biologist, geographer, and historian Jared M. Diamond.
 Since 2010 he has been a Corresponding Member of the Polish Academy of Sciences.
 In 2008–2013 he held the post of Minister-Counselor for Science and Technology at the Embassy of the Republic of Poland to the United States of America.
 In 2017–2021 he served as Science and Technology Advisor to the Polish Minister of Foreign Affairs.
 On 20 October 2022, he was elected by the General Assembly of the Polish Academy of Sciences to become the new President of the Academy for the 2023–2026 term (and will assume the office upon being appointed by the Prime Minister).

 Research Achievements

-Prof. Konarzewski's research work focuses on physiological ecology and the emerging field of evolutionary physiology (of birds and mammals).
+Konarzewski's research work focuses on physiological ecology and the emerging field of evolutionary physiology (of birds and mammals).
 He is the author or co-author of several dozen research publications; several of the most prominent are as follows: